TheGoose99/Licenta_2022/README.md

  5. Create a database named "laravel_dblicenta" and import the SQL file inside the repository into the newly created database;
  6. In the terminal run "cp .env.example .env";
  7. Open the .env file and make sure the value of DB_DATABASE is the name of the database (example: 'DB_DATABASE=laravel_dblicenta');
- 8. Once all these steps have taken place, you can run in two separate terminals "npm run dev" and "php artisan serve";
+ 8. Once all these steps have taken place, you can run in two separate terminals "npm run watch" and "php artisan serve";
  9. When you open the app, it asks you to generate a key.
 Click to generate the key then refresh the page;
  10. The project is now fully accesible;